Article Three of the United States Constitution: Section 3: Treason

 Based on the above quotation, it was noted by the lawyer William J. Olson in an amicus curiae in the case Hedges v.
 Obama that the Treason Clause was one of the enumerated powers of the federal government.
 He also stated that by defining treason in the U.S. Constitution and placing it in Article III "the founders intended the power to be checked by the judiciary, ruling out trials by military commissions.
 As James Madison noted, the Treason Clause also was designed to limit the power of the federal government to punish its citizens for 'adhering to [the] enemies [of the United States by], giving them aid and comfort.'"

 Section 3 also requires the testimony of two different witnesses on the same overt act, or a confession by the accused in open court, to convict for treason.
-This rule was derived from another English statute, the Treason Act 1695.
-The English law did not require both witnesses to have witnessed the same overt act; this requirement, supported by Benjamin Franklin, was added to the draft Constitution by a vote of 8 states to 3.
+This rule was taken most directly the English Treason Act 1695, which the Framers' wording closely follows.
+The English law, however did not require both witnesses to have witnessed the same overt act; this requirement, supported by Benjamin Franklin, was added to the draft Constitution by a vote of 8 states to 3.

+English law first required two witnesses in treason cases in the Treason Act 1547, which borrowed the rule from the ecclesiastical courts.
+The ecclesiastical courts, in turn, had long grounded the rule in biblical authority, such as Deuteronomy 17:6 and Deuteronomy 19:15.
+At least one scholar argues that the clause's two-witness rule is therefore ultimately biblical in origin, and the Supreme Court noted the Mosaic antecedent in Cramer v.
+United States, noting the rule was "a familiar precept of the New Testament, and of Mosaic law."
+Several American colonies, beginning with the Massachusetts Body of Liberties (1641), required two witnesses in capital cases, and most state treason statutes enacted after 1776 included the requirement.